Unified Framework for Quantum Code Embedding: Embedding into Euclidean Space

 \subsubsection{Quick Review}

 Let us begin by reviewing the construction in Ref. \cite{williamson2024layer}, in which the authors provide a construction of embedding any CSS code into $\dR^3$.
-Given a CSS code with parity check matrices $H_Z, H_X$, Ref. \cite{williamson2024layer} first (see Fig. \eqref{fig:layer-logical-example} for an example) \begin{enumerate}[label=\arabic*)] \item Replaces each qubit with a toric code with alternating rough/smooth boundary conditions, i.e., Fig. \ref{fig:toric-alter}, in the $xz$ plane of $\dR^3$ (referred to as the \textbf{qubit plane}), so that the $Z$- ($X$-) type logical operators are along the $z$ ($x$) direction, respectively.
-In particular, there are $n$ parallel qubit planes ordered along the $y$ direction, so that qubit $i$ corresponds to the $i^\text{th}$ plane in the positive $y$ direction. \item Replaces each $Z$-type generator with a toric code with rough boundary conditions, i.e., Fig. \ref{fig:toric-rough}, in the $yz$ plane (referred to as the \textbf{$Z$-type plane}) so that there are $n_Z$ (number of rows of $H_Z$) parallel copies. \item Replaces each $X$-type generator with a toric code with smooth boundary conditions, i.e., Fig. \ref{fig:toric-smooth}, in the $xy$ plane (referred to as the \textbf{$X$-type plane}), so that there are $n_X$ (number of rows of $H_X$) parallel copies. \end{enumerate}
+Given a CSS code with parity check matrices $H_Z, H_X$, Ref. \cite{williamson2024layer} first (see Fig. \eqref{fig:layer-logical-example}) \begin{enumerate}[label=\arabic*)] \item Replaces each qubit with a toric code with alternating rough/smooth boundary conditions, i.e., Fig. \ref{fig:toric-alter}, in the $xz$ plane of $\dR^3$ (referred to as the \textbf{qubit plane}), so that the $Z$- ($X$-) type logical operators are along the $z$ ($x$) direction, respectively.
+In particular, there are $n$ parallel qubit planes ordered along the $y$ direction, so that qubit $i$ corresponds to plane $i$ in the positive $y$ direction. \item Replaces each $Z$-type generator with a toric code with rough boundary conditions, i.e., Fig. \ref{fig:toric-rough}, in the $yz$ plane (referred to as the \textbf{$Z$-type plane}) so that there are $n_Z$ parallel copies. \item Replaces each $X$-type generator with a toric code with smooth boundary conditions, i.e., Fig. \ref{fig:toric-smooth}, in the $xy$ plane (referred to as the \textbf{$X$-type plane}), so that there are $n_X$ parallel copies. \end{enumerate}

 Up to this point, the toric codes should be regarded as ``floating" in $\dR^3$, and thus to include interactions, Ref. \cite{williamson2024layer} performs the following \textit{gluing} procedure.
 If a $Z$-type generator acts on qubit, which does not interact with any $X$-type generator, then the corresponding planes are \textit{glued} along the $z$ direction, in the sense that the $Z$-, $X$-type operators of the toric codes are modified along the intersection, as shown in row two of Fig. \ref{fig:layer-gluing-2}.
 The case is similar for when an $X$-type generator acts on qubit, which does not interact with any $Z$-type generator, and shown in row three of Fig. \ref{fig:layer-gluing-2}.